 - (1) Thriving Century Limited, a privately-held BVI company of which Mr. Chim is a controlling shareholder, owns 15,263,917 ordinary shares of the Company, representing approximately 15.5% of the issued and outstanding ordinary shares of the Company.
 Mr. Chim also directly owns 2,761,400 ordinary shares of the Company, representing 2.8% of the issued and outstanding ordinary shares of the Company. - (2) Member of the Disclosure Committee.
 Mr. Chim is the Chair of the Disclosure Committee. - (3) Member of the Audit Committee.
-Ms. Lee is the Chair of the Audit Committee.
-Ms. Lee also directly holds 10,000 ordinary shares. - (4) Member of the Compensation Committee.
+Ms. Lee ceased to be the Chair of the Audit Committee on September 20, 2021, and Mr. Gravelle becomes the Chair of the Audit Committee on October 28, 2021.
+Mr. Wang ceased to be a member of the Audit Committee, and Ms. Wong becomes a member of the Audit Committee on October 28, 2021. - (4) Member of the Compensation Committee.
 Mr. Bernier is the Chair of the Compensation Committee.
-Mr. Bernier also directly holds 10,000 ordinary shares. - (5) Member of the Governance and Nominating Committee.
+Mr. Bernier also directly holds 10,000 ordinary shares.
+Ms. Lee ceased to be a member of the Compensation Committee on September 20, 2021, and Mr. Gravelle becomes a member of the Compensation Committee on October 28, 2021. - (5) Member of the Governance and Nominating Committee.
 Mr. Chim is the Chair of the Governance and Nominating Committee.

-- (6) Earnlead Investments Ltd., a privately-held BVI company of which Mr. Bai is a controlling shareholder, owns 5,048,208 ordinary shares of the Company, representing approximately 5.1% of the issued and outstanding ordinary shares of the Company. - (7) Mr. Zhu resigned from the office of Director of the Company, and Mr. Yang is appointed as Director of the Company on November 13, 2020. - (8) Mr. Tsang ceased to be the Chief Financial Officer and Co-Secretary of the Company, and Ms. Leung becomes the Chief Financial Officer and Co-Secretary of the Company on October 1, 2020.
+Ms. Lee ceased to be a member of the Governance and Nominating Committee on September 20, 2021. - (6) Earnlead Investments Ltd., a privately-held BVI company of which Mr. Bai is a controlling shareholder, owns 5,048,208 ordinary shares of the Company, representing approximately 5.1% of the issued and outstanding ordinary shares of the Company. - (7) Ms. Lee retired from the office of Director of the Company on September 20, 2021. - (8) Mr. Gravelle is appointed as Director of the Company on October 28, 2021.

-As of March 31, 2021, the directors and officers of the Company, as a group, beneficially own, directly or indirectly, or exercise control or direction over 23,942,359 ordinary shares, being 24.31% of the issued ordinary shares of the Company on a non-diluted basis.
+As of March 31, 2022, the directors and officers of the Company, as a group, beneficially own, directly or indirectly, or exercise control or direction over 23,932,359 ordinary shares, being 24.30% of the issued ordinary shares of the Company on a non-diluted basis.
 The statement as to the number of ordinary shares beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and officers of the Company, as a group, is based upon information furnished by the directors and officers.